Percecoeur/TripAPI/README.md

 ```

 In case of an input failure you will receive a validation failed message </p>
-This is triggered when an input is missing a field (username/password/email)
+This is triggered when an input field is missing or incorrect (username/password/email)
 ```JSON
 {
     "timestamp": "2022-09-08T08:22:30.158+00:00",